 13.3.10 Remuneration structures

-Examples of good practice Examples of poor practice • Remuneration takes account of good compliance behaviour, not simply the amount of business generated. • Failing to reflect poor staff compliance with anti-bribery and corruption policy and procedures in staff appraisals and remuneration. • Identifying higher-risk functions from a bribery and corruption perspective and reviewing remuneration structures to ensure they do not encourage unacceptable risk taking.
+- Remuneration takes account of good compliance behaviour, not simply the amount of business generated. - Identifying higher-risk functions from a bribery and corruption perspective and reviewing remuneration structures to ensure they do not encourage unacceptable risk taking.